ricktaylor/btpu-fec/draft-taylor-dtn-btpu-fec.md

 # Security Considerations

-This new Messages and mechanisms in this document do not add additional security considerations, nor impact the security considerations outlined in {{BTPU}} and {{RFC6363}}.
+This new Messages and mechanisms in this document do not add additional security considerations, nor impact the existing security considerations outlined in {{BTPU}} and {{RFC6363}}.

 # IANA Considerations